');

 About Sumner, MS

-Sumner is a small community in Mississippi with a population of 396 residents.
-The median household income is $60,417 per year, which is near the national average.
-The median age in Sumner is 31.3 years.
+Sumner is a small community located in Mississippi with a population of 396 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $60,417 per year, which is 20% below the national median of $75,149.
+The median age of 31.3 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Sumner Ranks in Mississippi